top of page

 Laden with bike trails, walking trails, stunning countryside, golden beaches and amazing scenery, it ticks all the ‘family fun in the great outdoors’ boxes.
 In the villa next door to us, a group of ladies arrive laden with painting easels and oils – this is also the perfect location if you’re looking for a mental reboot.
 A friend-of-a-friend once decamped there for six months over the quieter winter period.
 “It was the most therapeutic half-year of my life,” she tells me.

 We were visiting at the tail-end of the Aussie summer.
-We’d managed to avoid the Western Australian school holidays, so while the island was busy at the weekend, it was reasonably quiet during the week.
+We’d managed to avoid the school holidays in Western Australia, so while the island was busy at the weekend, it was reasonably quiet during the week.
 Temperatures were pleasant – a beach-friendly high 20s during the day, but dropping to hoodie territory at dusk.
 Shoulder season – October or Easter – is probably the most reasonable time of the year to enjoy Rotto.
 The summer rush in December and January pushes the island’s population to its limits and the heat can be brutal.

 But Rottnest wasn’t always about leisurely bike rides and painting workshops.
 The island’s unusual name came about in the 17th century when Dutch sailors, mistaking the quokkas for rats, christened the island Rottnest, or ‘Rats Nest’.
 After the Brits arrived in Perth in 1829, Rotto variously hosted a penal colony, military installations and internment camps for enemy aliens.
 And of course most recently, it has been hastily set up as a coronavirus quarantine camp.
 Reports from current occupants in the local press liken the conditions to “winning the raffle.”